2025-26 Upper School Curriculum Guide

 Courses

-DRAWING AND PAINTING 1
+DRAWING & PAINTING 1

 This is an introductory studio course exploring diverse techniques of drawing and painting.
 We will start by drawing from observation and develop a skill set that emphasizes multiple processes of descriptive drawing.
 Students will learn to actively draw what they see rather than what they perceive through iterative practice and train the hand to express specificity rather than generalized form.
 As students learn to draw, they cultivate unique expressive and conceptual approaches.

-Drawing will lead to painting.
-We will explore form through lines and utilize different paint mediums, including watercolor and acrylic.
-Class time will be spent on a series of projects that explore both technique and conceptual approaches, including the elements of art and design principles.
 Drawing and painting, like text, allows us to convey information through a message, a story, or a feeling.
 It also interacts with the viewer in ways that trigger emotions, memories, and inspiration.
 Drawing and painting can convey depth and spatiality within a two-dimensional space.
 Students will learn a visual vocabulary to express forms and narratives in space and develop their sense of aesthetics within their work.
 Complexity, abstraction, and individual drawing and painting language will emerge as expertise is developed through practice.
 (1/2 unit; fall and spring; Grades 9, 10, 11, 12; no prerequisite)

-DRAWING AND PAINTING 2
+DRAWING & PAINTING 2

 This is the second course in the sequence of drawing and painting and the prerequisite for Honors Drawing and Painting.
 We will continue exploring diverse drawing and painting techniques in this studio course.
 We will introduce mixed media strategies and work on larger surfaces.
 To create expressive artwork, we will experiment with various mediums, such as graphite, charcoal, watercolor, and acrylics.
 We will focus on precision, shading, and composition.
 The observational skills learned in Drawing and Painting 1 will advance further through creative exploration and experimentation, including learning to draw and paint from a live model and diverse landscape.
 We will study the works of renowned historical and contemporary artists to gain inspiration and insights that will inform the evolution of a personal artistic style.
 Students will research and learn about the work of diverse artists who have changed how we visualize reality, including developing a language of abstraction.

 Work will hybridize drawing and painting, in which the correlation becomes symbiotic.
 Students will explore the relationship between line and color.
 Class time will be spent on a series of projects exploring how to develop comprehensive concepts that can be theoretical, symbolic, or methodological.
 Complexity, abstraction, and individual drawing and painting language will emerge as expertise is developed through practice.
 We will cultivate the ability to convey emotions and ideas through visual storytelling.
 Students will engage in self-directed learning by selecting and developing projects that align with individual interests.
 The work will culminate in a portfolio.
-Grades 9, 10, 11, 12; prerequisite Drawing and Painting 1)
+(Grades 9, 10, 11, 12; prerequisite Drawing and Painting 1)

-HONORS DRAWING AND PAINTING
+HONORS DRAWING & PAINTING

 GRAPHIC ILLUSTRATION 1